Lankyadventurer/Verdantia/Home.md

 ## Introduction

 This realm is one of adventure, heroes, and magic.
-The ability to shape the world and it's outcome rests upon each player.
-On this server we expect players to come up with a character to present themselves as.
+The ability to shape the world and its outcome rests upon each player.
+On this server we expect players to come up with a character to present themselves.
 With the hope of bringing much versatility to individuals and their choices, the server is constantly developing and evolving.
-We hope that you will be patient with us under such changes, but fear not, as the community is often gauged before any permanent decisions are made.
+We hope that you will be patient with us under such changes.
+But fear not!
+The community is often engaged before any permanent decisions are made.

 Being a tight-knit community, it's easy for rules and expectations to go unspoken.
 For the betterment of the server, some rules and guidelines are listed below.